researchgate/nodejs-simple-downloader/README.md

 available in the environment.
 In contrast what `node-simple-downloader` does is simply download and extract the desired nodejs version to a specified directory.
 How the downloaded NodeJS is then used is totally up to the user.
-The use-case that triggered the creation of this tool is that our nodejs applications all specify themselves which version of NodeJS they run and also take care of NodeJS updates.
-This allows app developers to take care of maintaining the NodeJS installation without involvement of system operators.
+The use-case that triggered the creation of this tool is that all our nodejs applications specify themselves which version of NodeJS they run and also take care of NodeJS updates.
+This allows app developers to take care of maintaining the local NodeJS installation without involvement of system operators.

 ### Okay, but why golang?